What is Pretrial Probation in Massachusetts?

 Whether you can get pretrial probation depends mostly on your criminal record and the nature of the current charges.
 The district attorney will generally not agree to pretrial probation if your charges are serious/ violent, or if you have a serious prior criminal record.

 Pretrial probation in Massachusetts is a good way to get your criminal charges dismissed, but you need an experienced criminal defense attorney to help you make your case to the district attorney.
-If you think you may qualify for pretrial probation, and are looking to apply in Massachusetts, call or text me at (617) 295-7500.
+If you think you may qualify for pretrial probation and are looking to apply in Massachusetts, call or text the Law Office of Matthew W. Peterson at (617) 295-7500.
 Let’s get started on your defense today!